The following professionals lent their expertise to this article:

 Institutional accreditation can be broken down into two types: regional and national.

-Most schools will have regional accreditation, where an accrediting agency will have jurisdiction over a specific region of the United States.
+Most schools focus on regional accreditation, where an accrediting agency has jurisdiction over a specific region of the United States.
+Regional accreditation is the gold standard, and is required to receive federal financial aid.

 How Much Does an Online BHA Cost?